 My tongue may find it difficult to pronounce some words.
 And my audience may not hear them right.
 This is why I replace polysyllabic words with simple, familiar words.
 In Toastmasters, we deliver our speeches in English.
 Some speakers like highfalutin words.
 They say those words impressed people.
 I don’t speak to impress people.

 I am not a native English speaker.
-Most of the members of my audience are not native English speakers too.
+Most of the members of my audience are not native English speakers either.
 I use words they can understand so they’ll hear, see, feel, and smell my message.

 I rehearse for body language, eye contact, and visual aids.
 These will further reduce the number of words I need to use.
 Our body speaks.
 We need to be sure that it says what we need people to know.

 I rehearse for vocal variety and pauses.
-The texture of my voice, my tone, and pauses amplify and multiply the impact of written words.
+The texture of my voice, my tone, and my pauses amplify and multiply the impact of written words.